Aurea6/ForgeDB/README.md

 <h3 align="center">Other Installation</h3><hr>
 <p align="center">Tired of the same old database blues?
 Ready to spice up your app's life with a new love?
 Follow these steps to find your bot's perfect database match:</p>

-1. You have to first install ForgeDB, so you just run this command in your terminal:
+1. Summon the mighty ForgeDB dragon with this incantation:
    ```bash
    npm i @tryforge/forge.db
    ```
-2. Now that you've installed ForgeDB, you'll now have to install the DB package you want to use.
-Here are the ones ForgeDB currently supports:
+   Watch as the ForgeDB dragon descends from the heavens, ready to serve your app's data needs!
+2. Choose your database weapon!
+ForgeDB supports a variety of powerful databases.
+Here are the options ForgeDB supports:
    - **Better Sqlite3**
      ```bash
      npm i better-sqlite3
      ```
    - **MySQL**
-     > *MySQL has two versions, you can use either of them.*
+     > *The classic warrior of relational databases comes in two flavours:*
      - `MySQL`
        ```bash
        npm i mysql